 Jannette Cheong

 Jannette Cheong is a poet, playwright, designer and Theatre Nohgaku affiliated artist.
-London born, she has been involved with education and artistic collaborations internationally for almost 40 years.
+London born, she has been involved with education and artistic collaborations internationally for 50 years.
 Author of the English noh, Pagoda, the first English noh using traditional noh techniques written by a British person, toured by the Oshima Noh Theatre/Theatre Nohgaku (Europe 2009, Asia 2011).
 Her ballet-noh-opera collaborative piece, Opposites-InVerse, was performed for Matsui Akira’s tribute programme: Noh time like the present, London (2017).
 Her English noh, Between the Stones (Europe 2020) was again toured by Oshima Noh Theatre/Theatre Nohgaku.

 The world premiere of Pagoda was at the Southbank Centre, London, in 2009 and toured to Dublin, Oxford and Paris.
 In 2011 Pagoda opened at the National Noh Theatre in Tokyo and toured to the Kongo Noh Theatre, Kyoto, the National Centre for the Performing Arts, Beijing and the Hong Kong Academy for the Performing Arts and became one of the most internationally performed English-language noh plays at that time.